PolskaTag/project-watchit/README.md

 3. cd to project-watchit/server
 4. Create a new file at the root of server named "config.env"
 5. Paste in your ATLAS_URI key-value pair

+### Pi Setup
+1. Create conda env using the requirements.txt
+2. Setup Pi Camera by entering raspi-vid go to interface options and enable camera
+3. Run main.py